-I retired from my position as a university professor of American history fifty years later.
-I taught some African American history in the US History survey course, but it was not my specialty.
-My books and articles concern the intersection between the public world and the private one we inhabit in our daily lives.
+Fifty years later, I retired from my position as a university professor of American history.
+I had taught some African American history in the US History survey course, but it was not my research specialty.
+My books and articles about the history of American consumer culture concern the intersection between daily life and the public world.
 My teaching emphasized that history is not a collection of facts, but a way of thinking about how things change.
-I bring these perspectives to this project.

 Mark Greiner, former pastor of the Takoma Park Presbyterian Church, wrote about my first talk: “The lecture so evocatively described our shared history and its ongoing legacies and struggles.
 Further, you modeled how a white person/scholar can struggle into owned history.
 You simultaneously ‘performed’ history and solidarity.
 I was struck that the audience was eager to say, ‘yes, and we need to look at even more history.’
 What an affirmation of the rich vein you’ve tapped.
 Sobered, delighted with and inspired by your work…..”